 - b.
 The size of the discharge pipe serving only 1 number of Ultra-low flow WC (volume <3.5 litres per flush) can be reduced to 75mm in diameter but the length of the discharge pipe shall not be more than 10m for a fully ventilated system. - c.
 Discharge pipe and discharge stack shall be of the same material throughout, except for the bends in discharge stack offset (see clause 4.3.4c).
 The size of the pipe shall not be reduced in the direction of flow. - d.
 All junctions, whether equal or unequal, shall be of the 45° or sweep type.
 Opposed connections at the same level shall be made using double Y-junctions with sweep entries. - e.
 For fully ventilated system and ventilated stack, a secondary discharge stack of diameter not smaller than 100mm shall be provided.
 The discharge pipes serving the 2nd & 3rd storey (if no discharge pipe connections from the 2nd & 3rd storey, then the next 2 upper storeys of the building) shall be connected to the secondary discharge stack.
-This secondary stack shall be extended to serve as ventilating stack for the upper storeys. - f.
-No discharge pipes shall be connected to the main or secondary discharge stacks below 2nd floor at the prohibited zone (see Sanitary Standard Drawing No. 3-15c, 16c, 17d & 18d). - g.
+This secondary stack shall be extended to serve as ventilating stack for the upper storeys.

+- f.
+No discharge pipes shall be connected to the main or secondary discharge stacks below 2nd floor at the prohibited zone (see Sanitary Standard Drawing No. 3-15d, 16d, 17e & 18e). - g.
+Floor trap serving kitchen sink shall not be connected to discharge stack/pipe receiving flow from toilet. - h.
 Inspection openings or cleaning eyes shall be positioned at junctions/bends to allow cleaning and maintenance.
 Access cover on the invert of pipe shall be avoided.
 Access for rodding and testing shall be provided at or near the foot of the discharge stack and at junctions of discharge pipe/stack.